La Crosse, Wisconsin

-A regional technology, medical, education, manufacturing, and transportation hub, companies based in the La Crosse area include Organic Valley, Logistics Health Incorporated, Kwik Trip, La Crosse Technology, City Brewing Company, and Trane.
+La Crosse's economy serves as a regional educational, medical, manufacturing, and transportation hub for Western Wisconsin producing a gross domestic product (GDP) of $10.1 billion for the La Crosse–Onalaska metropolitan area as of 2023.
+Home to the University of Wisconsin–La Crosse, Viterbo University, and Western Technical College, the city has nearly 20,000 students.
+The La Crosse area is home to the headquarters or regional offices of Kwik Trip, Organic Valley, Mayo Clinic, Gundersen Health System, Gensler, La Crosse Technology, City Brewing Company, and Trane.

-La Crosse is a college town with over 20,000 students and home to the University of Wisconsin-La Crosse, Viterbo University, and Western Technical College.

 History

+18th century

 The first Europeans to see the region were French fur traders who traveled the Mississippi River in the late 17th century.
 There is no written record of any visit to the site until 1805, when Lt.
 Zebulon Pike mounted an expedition up the Mississippi River for the United States.
 Pike recorded the location's name as "Prairie La Crosse".
 The name originated from the game with sticks that resembled a bishop's crozier or la crosse in French, which was played by Native Americans there.